datoviz/datoviz/docs/user/index.md

 # User manual

-This user manual targets regular users with no GPU knowledge, with a focus on scientific 2D/3D plotting.
+The user manual focuses on **scientific 2D/3D plotting wth Python**, and it assumes no prior experience with GPU.

 * [Installation](install.md)
 * [Quickstart](plots.md): basic plots